open-education-hub/methodology/chapters/infrastructure/overview/reading/README.md

 Present infrastructure components:

-- Using GitHub for collaborative edigint
+- Using GitHub for collaborative editing
 - Tools for generating content (media, slides, post-processing)
 - Component (OpenEdu builder) for building and publishing content
-- Component (vmchecker-next) for automatic submission checking
+- Component (`vmchecker`) for automatic submission checking
 - Components to create and present quizzes
 - Using linters to validate content (Markdown, code, configuration files)
 - Integrating linters and deployment / publishing rules in GitHub (as GitHub workflows)